charlottevedrines/Python-Projects/README.md

 # Python_projects
-Python code for a Gomoku game and a semantic descriptor.
+Python code to play against a computer Gomoku game and an AI semantic descriptor that can assess the semantic similarity between two words.